Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_informant_scanner_cooldown              3       // The amount of time (in seconds) the informant's tracker goes on cooldown for after losing it's target ttt_informant_scanner_distance              2500    // The maximum distance away the scanner target can be

+// Spy
+ttt_spy_steal_model                         1       // Whether the spy should change to the victim's playermodel after killing a player ttt_spy_steal_model_hands                   1       // Whether the spy should change to the victim's playermodel's 1st-person hands after killing a player ttt_spy_steal_model_alert                   1       // Whether the spy should see an alert message displaying who they are disguised as after killing a player ttt_spy_steal_name                          1       // Whether the spy should change to the victim's name after killing a player (When other players look at the spy and see their info under the crosshair) ttt_spy_flare_gun_loadout                   1       // Whether the spy should have a flare gun given to them when they spawn.
+Server must be restarted for changes to take effect ttt_spy_flare_gun_shop                      0       // Whether the spy should have a flare gun be purchasable in the shop.
+Server must be restarted for changes to take effect ttt_spy_flare_gun_shop_rebuyable            0       // Whether the spy should be able to purchase the flare gun multiple times (requires "ttt_spy_flare_gun_shop" to be enabled).
+Server must be restarted for changes to take effect

 // ----------------------------------------

 // INNOCENT TEAM SETTINGS